 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching) at {contribution rate in dollars or as a percentage of salary.
+The plan permits participants to defer a portion of their salary until future years using elective deferrals (employee contribution).

 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by Omni Financial Group, Inc. Plan assets are assets of the District employees, not the school district, and are therefore not reflected on the financial statements.
+The plan is administered by The OMNI Group.
+The plan assets are assets of the District employees, not the school district, and are therefore not reflected on the financial statements.
+For the year ended August 31, 2023, the District made no matching employer contributions to the plan.